jdelfino/serial-loom-controller/README.md

 1. `git clone https://github.com/jdelfino/serial-loom-controller.git`
 1. `cd serial-loom-controller`
 1. `./setup.sh`
-   * This will take a few minutes, be patient
-1. Log out (ctrl-D), then SSH again (`ssh loom@loom.local`)
-1. `cd server`
-1. `nohup node index.js &`

-After that, you are free to disconnect.
+After this, when you plug the Raspberry Pi into the Arduino, the loom motor should home itself.

 You should be able to load the frontend by visiting loom.local:3000 in a browser.